 What is glaucoma?

 Glaucoma is a disease of the optic nerve.
 Glaucoma is caused by the drainage passage inside the eye being mechanically blocked or not functioning correctly.
 This causes a build up of clear fluid called aqueous humor which subsequently causes a rise in intraocular pressure.
 This pressure can damage the optic nerve over time and cause a loss of peripheral vision and eventually central vision.
 Even when the intraocular pressure is not above average, it may still be high enough to cause optic nerve damage.
-Average intraocular pressure in adults is 15 mmHg, but normal intraocular pressure is different for each individual.
+The average intraocular pressure in adults is 15 mmHg, but normal intraocular pressure is different for each individual.
 The higher the intraocular pressure, the more likely is the possibility of progressive glaucoma damage.

 Unfortunately, the common kinds of glaucoma have no early symptoms.
-Once loss of vision is noticed by a patient, the damage is usually very severe and irreversible.
+Once the loss of vision is noticed by a patient, the damage is usually very severe and irreversible.
 Elevated pressure cannot be felt unless the pressure is very high.
 In order to preserve vision, glaucoma must be diagnosed early.
-Glaucoma is a lifelong disease, but can be controlled.
+Glaucoma is a lifelong disease but can be controlled.

 Click here for more information